trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 builds of a TriBITS project makes sense because CTest can run different builds in parallel, can time-out builds that are taking too long, and will report results to a dashboard and submit notification emails when things fail.
-However, this is the most confusing and immature part of the TriBITS system and is completely independent from the TriBITS `TriBITS Package-by-Package CTest/Dash Driver`_ using the `TRIBITS_CTEST_DRIVER()`_.
+However, this is the most confusing and immature part of the TriBITS system.
+The `TriBITS Package-by-Package CTest/Dash Driver`_ system using the `TRIBITS_CTEST_DRIVER()`_ can be used without this TriBITS Dashboard Driver (TDD) system.

 ..
 ToDo: Import and format the contents of tribits/ctest/README related to
 .. this topic into this section.